Airtable Pricing 2026

 - Free tier: Yes

 Airtable offers 4 pricing tiers: Free, Team, Business, Enterprise Scale.
-Standard paid plans include Free at $0/month, Team at $24/user/month, Business at $54/user/month.
-The Team plan is team collaboration.
+A free plan is available.
+Paid plans include Team at $20/seat/month, Business at $45/seat/month.
+The Team plan is teams building apps.

 Compared to other project management software, Airtable is positioned at the budget-friendly price point.